 What makes a pregnancy high-risk?

 A high-risk pregnancy is any pregnancy that has risk factors for the mother or baby developing a serious health issue.
-This includes a very broad range of health concerns, including hypoxic-ischemic encephalopathy (HIE).There are many factors that can make a pregnancy high-risk, and these can include (but are not limited to):
+Some women are at increased risk before getting pregnant, while other women develop a high-risk pregnancy over time .There are many factors that can make a pregnancy high-risk, including the following (2):

-- Maternal Obesity and High BMI
+- Maternal obesity and high BMI

-- High Blood pressure
+- High blood pressure

-- Maternal use of alcohol or tobacco during pregnancy
+- Alcohol and tobacco use during pregnancy

 - Intrauterine growth restriction (IUGR)

 Just because a pregnancy is classified as high-risk does not necessarily mean that the child will have a birth injury like hypoxic-ischemic encephalopathy.
 Often, HIE stems from medical staff not recognizing a high-risk pregnancy when they should have, or failing to provide sufficient monitoring and care to a woman with a high-risk pregnancy.
 High-risk pregnancies must be properly monitored to allow the parents and doctors to work together to mitigate the risks.